timescale/docs/use-timescale/migration/hypershift-config.md

 ### Clone

-Cloning a database performs an actual hypershift migration.
+Use the `clone` action to perform a hypershift migration.

 ### Verify

-You can use the `verify` action to check if a migration is going to work successfully, without actually performing the migration itself.
+Use the `verify` action to check if a migration is going to work successfully, without performing the migration itself.

 ## Include and exclude tables

-The `include_tables` configuration can be used to provide an array of tables which should be included in the migration.
-Only these tables are copied.
+If you want to include or exclude tables from the migration, you can use the `include_tables` and `exclude_tables` parameters.

+Use `include_tables` to declare the tables that should be migrated.
 For example:

 ```yaml
 include_tables: